xiaosuhu/NIRSDataProcessing_CoreFunction_TemplatePipeline/README.md

 This notation is commonly used in statistical modeling to define relationships between variables concisely.

+## Finite Impulse Response (FIR) Analysis

+The FIR analysis is used for estimation of the hemodynamic response based on impulse stimuli.
+The idea is to deconvolve the stimulus response out from the real data based on the stimulus marks.

+The FIR analysis can be done using the nirs toolbox by setting the basis to be `nirs.design.basis.FIR()` and then apply the regression.
+It is recommended to resample the data to be 2 or 1 Hz to incerase the calculation speed.

+After the regression step, the HRF object can be extracted with the `HRF = SubjStats.HRF`, and can be viewed by `HRF.vis.draw`.

+At Subject level, stats can be done using ttest by e.g. `SubjStats.ttest('condA[4-12s]')`, or `SubjStats.ttest('condA[4-12s] - condB[4-12s]')` or `SubjStats.ttest('condA[4-12s] - condA[0-4s]')`.
+Group level stats can be done in a similar manner.
 ## **Common Q&A**

 ### **1. What is the difference between correlation and partial correlation?**